sigasi/sigasi_insights/manual/views.md

 view via **Window \> Show View \> Other… \> Sigasi \> Block Diagram**.

-You can also **double click blocks**, **ports** or **wires** to navigate to the corresponding VHDL code.
+You can also **double click blocks**, **ports** or **wires** to navigate to the corresponding HDL code.
 If you want to *go into* a block, you have to **select** it, right click and click **Open Entity Declaration** or **Open Architecture**.

 You can export the block diagram view to an image with the save